 PAHO/CaribVET Caribbean Regional Workshop on Rabies Surveillance, 20th -21st 2017, Trinidad

 In light of the lack of surveillance data in many Caribbean countries, the rabies status of bat populations in non-endemic rabies countries can be challenged.
 As such rabies surveillance guidelines for bat populations need to be developed particularly for countries that are non-endemic for the rabies virus.
-Therefore, PAHO/PANAFTOSA and the CaribVET Veterinary Public Health working group (Rabies Subgroup) proposed to partner with the Centers for Disease Control and Prevention (CDC) to conduct a workshop to develop rabies surveillance guidelines for bat populations in the Caribbean region.
+Therefore, PAHO/PANAFTOSA and the CaribVET Veterinary Public Health working group (Rabies Subgroup) proposed to partner with the Center for Disease Control and Prevention (CDC) to conduct a workshop to develop rabies surveillance guidelines for bat populations in the Caribbean region.

 The fundamental objectives of this workshop are:

 - To provide information on the recently developed WHO rabies risk classification system and the SIRVERA* platform for the reporting of rabies cases

 - To develop surveillance guidelines for sylvatic (bat) rabies in non-endemic countries in the Caribbean

 - To train attendees on rabies surveillance methods including passive surveillance models

 - To present, discuss and validate a bat rabies ecological risk map for the Caribbean